Entrosplainer

 • The different access modes associated with these programs.

-• A decentralized asset custodian as an initial use-case, and how it relates to a wallet or a multisignature.
+• A decentralized asset custodian as an initial use-case and how it relates to a wallet or a multi-signature.

-• How application chains can achieve decentralization, despite smaller node pools.
+• How application chains can achieve decentralization despite smaller node pools.

 • How threshold signature schemes (TSS) as implemented by threshold signing servers (also, TSS) differ from multisignatures.